Skip to main content

 Create a StorageClass

-Create a StorageClass with storage type and performance settings specified.
-For FlashArray, the backend type is pure_block.
+Create a StorageClass with a specified storage type and performance settings.
+For FlashArray, set the backend type to "pure_block".
 You can also configure parameters like IOPS and bandwidth.

 important

-If you need the mount path to have 777 permissions, set the parameters.allow_others field to true in your StorageClass.
-This setting ensures that all users have read, write, and execute access to the mount point.
-Use this setting carefully to avoid granting unintended access.
+If you need the mount path to have 777 permissions, set parameters.allow_others to true in your StorageClass.
+This setting grants read, write, and execute access to all users.
+Use with caution to avoid unintended access.

 Example StorageClass specification: